-A Call for Farmers: Ireland’s first ‘Living Lab’
+A Call for Farmers: Ireland’s newest ‘Living Lab’

-Loop Head was catapulted onto the European Stage by becoming one of only three Irish Communities selected to take part in the European ‘Living Labs’ Project – and that project is now about to kick off with a call for farmers on Loop Head (and the wider mid west region if interested) who
+Loop Head was catapulted onto the European Stage by becoming one of only three Irish Communities geographically selected to facilitate the European ‘Living Labs’ Project in the mid west of Ireland – and that project is now about to kick off with a call for all farmers and commumity members on Loop Head and in the wider mid west region who:

-(a) might just be interested in following along for information and to learn more
+(a) might just be interested in following along for information, learnings and workshops (this can be anyone with an interest in soil health)

-(b) for farmers who might like to participate more actively, by being one of the actual farms in our Loop Head Living Lab.
+(b) those farmers who might like to participate more actively, by being one of the active farms in our LH Living Lab

 Loop Head’s Living Lab will be led by TUS (Technical University of the Shannon) and will be facilitated on the ground locally here by Loop Head Together CLG and assisted in the technical realm by Wild Atlantic Hemp in Carrigaholt.